didevgen/UML-editor/JUmlIt/docs/api.md

 * response:
 ```
 {
+	diagram: {
 		name: 'Some name',
 		description: 'Some description',
 		collaborators: [1, 3, 57] #ids of users,
 		jsonData: ''
+	}
 }
 ```